H.S. BOYS HOCKEY: Foxboro rolls in preliminary-round action

-FOXBORO — The No. 31 Foxboro High boys hockey team routed No. 34 Easthampton in the preliminary round of the MIAA Division 3 tournament, winning 7-1 at Foxboro Sports Center.
+FOXBORO — The No. 31 Foxboro High boys hockey team routed No. 34 Easthampton in the preliminary round of the MIAA Division 3 tournament, winning 7-1 at Foxboro Sports Center Monday.

-The Warriors move on to face second-ranked Lynnfield on Wednesday.
-Puck drop will be at 8 p.m. from McVann Arena in Peabody.
+The Warriors moved on to face No. 2 seed Lynnfield on Wednesday at McVann Arena in Peabody.

 Foxboro jumped on the scoreboard inside of four minutes into the first period, getting a goal off the stick of Dan Jacobs after a kick save from Easthampton’s goalie.
 A shot from the point from Tom Watts helped generate the scoring chance to make it 1-0.